notaryproject/specifications/signature-specification.md

 - **`x5c`** (*array of strings*): This REQUIRED property contains the list of X.509 certificate or certificate chain([RFC5280](https://datatracker.ietf.org/doc/html/rfc5280)) corresponding to the key used to digitally sign the JWS.
   The certificate containing the public key corresponding to the key used to digitally sign the JWS MUST be the first certificate.

-- **`timestamp`** (*string*): This OPTIONAL property is used to store time stamp token.
-  Only [RFC3161]([rfc3161](https://datatracker.ietf.org/doc/html/rfc3161#section-2.4.2)) compliant TimeStampToken are supported.
-- **`x5c`** (*array of strings*): This REQUIRED property contains the list of X.509 certificate or certificate chain([RFC5280](https://datatracker.ietf.org/doc/html/rfc5280)) corresponding to the key used to digitally sign the JWS.
-  The certificate containing the public key corresponding to the key used to digitally sign the JWS MUST be the first certificate.

 **Signature**: In JWS signature is calculated by combining JWSPayload and protected headers.
 The process is described below:

 1. Compute the Base64Url value of ProtectedHeaders.
-1. Compute the Base64Url value of JWSPayload.
+2. Compute the Base64Url value of JWSPayload.
-1. Build message to be signed by concatenating the values generated in step 1 and step 2 using '.'
+3. Build message to be signed by concatenating the values generated in step 1 and step 2 using '.'
 `ASCII(BASE64URL(UTF8(ProtectedHeaders)) ‘.’
 BASE64URL(JWSPayload))`
 1. Compute the signature on the message constructed in the previous step by using the signature algorithm defined in the corresponding header element: `alg`.
 1. Compute the Base64Url value of the signature produced in the previous step.